AntonioMerendaz/MedtouchApps/README.md

 <br>

 ### Features:

+1. Built using Objective-C language;

-1. 4 Idioms: PT, EN, ES, CH;
+2. 4 Idioms: PT, EN, ES, CH;

-2. A ***Header/NavBar*** with three icons;
+3. A ***Header/NavBar*** with three icons;

-3. A body with a stack of cards, with the functionality of swipe right or left;
+4. A body with a stack of cards, with the functionality of swipe right or left;

 ### Improvements: